 4.2-mile circular walk | 2 and a half hours | Moderate | Arundel, West Sussex

-This Quirky Arundel Walk starts in the town centre and leads uphill, through the winding streets as I point out the oldest and most interesting buildings, as well as my favourite independent shops, cafes, pubs and restaurants.
+This Arundel Walk combines the best of both worlds.
+We start in the town centre before by the river before heading uphill, through the winding streets as I point out the oldest and most interesting buildings, as well as my favourite independent shops, cafes, pubs and restaurants.

 From the town, we walk up into the parkland of Arundel Castle, with views across the South Downs and an old folly.
 The route then heads down through a tree-filled valley, around a beautiful lake, before making its way back along the banks of the River Arun with views across the fields to the cathedral and castle.
 Along the way, I’ll share tales of the giant that once lived in the castle and the dragon that once swam in this very river as well as teaching you a little Sussex dialect!